dallison/phaser/phaser/docs/phaser_user_guide.md

   bool ParseFromString(const std::string& str);

 ```
+The `ByteSizeLong` and `ByteSize` functions do not return the length of the serialized
+data in Phaser but instead return the length of the zero-copy data.
+In you want the length
+of the serialized data, use `SerializedSize` (this is a badly named function in protobuf as it
+doesn't say what it is measuring).

 If you familiar with protobuf, you will recognize these and similar to those
 provided by the regular protobuf messages.
 Protobuf provides others (like